 The implicit assumption is that the ISA defines the branch instruction to take effect starting immediately with the next instruction.
 This assumption was already challenged by ``branch delay slots'' on the first RISC architecture in the 1980s; see generally~\cite{1987/derosa}.
 A branch delay slot means that a branch takes effect only after the next instruction.
 The compiler compensates by moving the branch up by one instruction, if there is an independent previous instruction in the basic block, the contiguous sequence of instructions preceding the branch.
 A branch delay slot reduces the cost of a branch misprediction by $1$ instruction, and the first RISC CPU pipeline was short enough that this removed any need for branch prediction.

 A few subsequent CPUs used double branch delay slots, reducing the branch-misprediction cost by $2$ instructions.
-Obviously one can define an architecture with $P\times I$ delay slots after each branch, but this raises two issues.
-First, the compiled code depends on CPU pipeline details that change frequently.
-Second, a typical program has many short basic blocks that are rarely executed, and each one needs to expand to $P\times I$ instructions, which can raise serious code-size concerns.
+Obviously one can define an architecture with $K=P\times I$ delay slots after each branch.
+However, code compiled for that architecture can only run on a processor with exactly $K$ delay slots.
+Since an optimal $K$ depends on the CPU, code would have to be compiled for every target CPU individually.

-In a BasicBlocker ISA, there is a ``basic block $N$'' instruction guaranteeing that the next $N$ instructions\footnote {A variant specifying $N$ {\it bytes\/} of instructions could be better for architectures with variable-length instructions.} will all be executed.
-These instructions include, optionally, a branch instruction, which takes effect after the $N$ instructions, no matter where the branch is located within the $N$ instructions.
-The same ISA supports many values of $N$.
+In a BasicBlocker ISA, there is a ``basic block $N$'' instruction guaranteeing that the next $N$ instructions\footnote {It is natural to consider a variant that counts $N$ fixed-length words (as an extreme, $N$ bytes) on an architecture with variable-length instructions.} will all be executed consecutively.
+These instructions include, optionally, a branch instruction, which takes effect \textit{after} the $N$ instructions, no matter where the branch is located within the $N$ instructions.
+The same ISA supports all values of $N$ simultaneously.